isc-projects/perflab/doc/api.md

 > Get the complete list of Run statistics for the specified Config in CSV format.

+### Batch Operations

+These endpoints operate on multiple configurations simultaneously.
+All batch operations require the query parameter `ids` containing a comma-separated list of Config IDs.

+#### `GET /api/config/batch/stats`

+> Get CSV statistics for multiple configurations.
+Returns CSV file with dynamic filename in format `{hash}-{timestamp}.csv` where hash is derived from the sorted ID list.

+#### `PUT /api/config/batch/archive`

+> Archive multiple configurations.

+#### `DELETE /api/config/batch`

+> Delete multiple configurations and all their associated test data.
+Requires query parameter `really` be `true` to actually take effect.

 ### Run Objects

 #### `GET /api/run/:id`